cert-manager/website/content/en/docs/configuration/acme/dns01/route53.md

     eks.amazonaws.com/role-arn: arn:aws:iam::XXXXXXXXXXX:role/cert-manager
 ```

-You will also need to modify the cert-manager `Deployment` with the correct filesystem permissions, so the `ServiceAccount` token can be read.
+You will also need to modify the cert-manager `Deployment` with the correct file system permissions, so the `ServiceAccount` token can be read.

 ```yaml
 spec: